-My intention of a journey down the Swahili coast – from Lamu Island in Kenya to northern Mozambique, via Tanzania – stopped at the embassy in Dar es Salaam, facing a bureaucratic brick.
+My journey down the Swahili coast – from Kenya to Mozambique – stopped abruptly at the Mozambican Embassy in Dar es Salaam; facing a bureaucratic brick wall in Tanzania.

-I knew a week (I had already waited 3 days over a long weekend) of waiting around in Dar es Salaam would be too much frustration, and expense.
+I knew a week (I’d already waited 3 days over a long holiday weekend) of waiting around in Dar es Salaam would be too much frustration and expense.

-Studying a map of Africa, I found an alternative travel route into Northern Mozambique: a remote border crossing at Cobue village on Lake Malawi.
+Studying my map of Africa, I found an alternative travel route into Northern Mozambique: a remote border crossing at Cobue on Lake Malawi.

-But it added an extra 1500+ km to my Cairo to Cape Town overland trip.
+But, it would add an extra 1500+ km to my Cairo to Cape Town overland trip.

-NEW PLAN: Cut south-west from the coast across the highlands of southern Tanzania and down into northern Malawi, then across the lake to remote north-western Mozambique.
+Cut south-west from the coast across the highlands of southern Tanzania and down into northern Malawi, then across Lake Malawi by boat from Likoma Island to the Cobue border crossing in remote north-western Mozambique.